jcgalbano/paraloans/README.md

 1. Navigate to the root of the project using your terminal
 1. Then navigate to the web directory using `cd web`
 1. Install frontend dependencies using `npm install`
-1. Start the web using `npm run dev` and it should run on port `3001`.
+1. Start the web using `npm run dev` and it should run on port `3001`
-1. Open a chrome browser and pay a visit to `http://localhost:3001/` to start exploring.
+1. Open a chrome browser and pay a visit to `http://localhost:3001/`

 ### **Backend**
 1. Navigate to the root of the project using your terminal
 1. Then navigate to the api directory using `cd api`
 1. Install backend dependencies using `npm install`
-1. Start the web compoent using `npm run dev` and it should run on port `3000`.
+1. Start the api component using `npm run start` and it should run on port `3000`
 1. Do a test curl command to check if the api is running.
 Here's a very tiny curl command for you to run in the terminal:
 ```
 curl --location 'http://localhost:3000/api/loan-applications' \